avis97/SpringWitReactCRUD/README.md

 ## FullStack Application Using SpringBoot And React(User Management)

 # Backend
-* Craete Backend Maven Project By Help Of SpringBoot,Rest Apis and Mysql Database.
+* Created Backend Maven Project By Help Of SpringBoot,Rest Apis and Mysql Database.
 * Made Some Rest Apis For Post,Delete,Update and get Operation.
 * Connect With Mysql Database By Orm Tolls like Hibernate.

 # Maven Dependency
-* Sppring Web.
+* Spring Web.
 * Lombok.
 * Mysql Driver.
 * Spring Jpa/Hobernate.